-The proposed site is situated to the north of Maggieknockater.
-It is located beside two existing properties, Tanzie and Morven on a minor public road.
+The proposed site is situated to the north side of Drybridge and is approximately 5 miles from Buckie.
+It is located off an existing access track which connects to a minor public road.

-The topography of the site is such that it slopes from the north west to the south east direction.
+The topography of the site is such that it is gently slopes down from the east to west direction.

-The site is defined and bounded by at least 50% existing boundaries.
-These consist of the following - an existing, long established post and wire neighbouring fence to the south west boundary, an existing minor public road to the south east boundary and existing tree / shrub growth to the north west and north east boundaries.
+The site will be defined and bounded by at least 50% of existing boundaries which consists of existing shrubery, post and wire fencing and an ascending public road along the north east boundary.